 - Access points, including a reception area and areas that can accommodate deliveries and equipment.

-- Soil conditions
+- Soil conditions and load-bearing capacities for heavy machinery.

-Some of the challenges that may arise when it comes to excavation or foundations include
+Some of the challenges that may arise when it comes to excavation or foundations include:

 - Concerning options, we have the amount of available workspace and staging areas.

-- Availability of power and water supply systems
+- Availability of power and water supply systems for temporary site offices.

-- The risk from dangerous substances
+- The risk from dangerous substances hidden in older structures.

 Document Details Regarding The Construction Of a Building